hsaito/regex-jgs-launcher/README.md

 This extension places the regex on the clipboard before launching the external tool so flags `-getfromclipboard` and `-putonclipboard` work as intended.

+**RegexMagic usage note**: RegexMagic is designed to create regex patterns from sample text, not to edit existing regex patterns.
+If you want to edit an existing regex, use RegexBuddy instead.

 ## Release Notes

 - **0.2.2**: Clarified reset scope (profile-only), added "Reset Guide" command and link after reset; improved RegexMagic default pre-args docs; minor text polish.